-School completes 90-94% of required Individualized Education Programs within the timeframe and in accordance with the rules established by the DCPS Central Office.

-School completes less than 90% of required Individualized Education Programs within the timeframe and in accordance with the rules established by the DCPS Central Office.
+School completes 90-94% of required Individualized Education Programs within the timeframe and in accordance with the rules established by DCPS.
+School completes less than 90% of required Individualized Education Programs within the timeframe and in accordance with the rules established by DCPS.